 April 6, 2018: In an area some 60 kilometers south of Kabul the Taliban protested a recent military raid that killed the local Taliban leader and several of his associates by ordering the closure of 30 schools in the area.
 This left 12,000 children locked out of their classrooms.

 April 5, 2018: In the north (Faryab province) an American airstrike killed the Uzbek leader of ISIL in the north, along with his bodyguard.
 ISIL promptly appointed another Uzbek ISIL member as the new leaders.
-The reason foreign Islamic terrorists are so prominent in the northern Afghanistan branch of ISIL is because it provides access to Islamic terror groups in Central Asia and makes it easier for ISIL to profit from the heroin smuggling into Central Asia.
+The reason foreign Islamic terrorists are so prominent in the northern Afghanistan branch of ISIL is that it provides access to Islamic terror groups in Central Asia and makes it easier for ISIL to profit from the heroin smuggling into Central Asia.
 The airstrike against the ISIL leader was one of many carried out in the last three days in the same area, most of them against ISIL and Taliban facilities related to drug production and smuggling operations.
 Recently a senior ISIL leader (the one in charge of prisoners) and three of his subordinates surrendered.
 They reported ISIL morale in the north was low because of the constant attacks this year.

 April 3, 2018: During the first three months of the year, 763 civilians were killed in Islamic terrorist and drug gang related violence.
 This rate of deaths is about the same as the last four years.